![]() |

 until now.
 It is done late at night to spare any of my neighbors the

-1/16 - More snow for everyone.
+embarrassment of having to live next to me 1/16 - More snow for everyone.
 Not a whole lot but an inch here and there will start adding up.
 Syracuse has passed Albany's annual snowfall but Albany continues to have the most snow for the month of January which has had my jaw to the floor for the last few days in shock.
 One thing I keep hearing from friends and family because of how lame the winter weather has been the last several weeks is that this is going to be a below average snowfall season.
 I really don't think it is going to be.
 We had a few weeks with not much accumulation of snow but it seems that happens a lot.
 I know I said it before and I have to say it again.
 Right now 4 of the 5 cities are over last years totals for this date.
 Right about now last year is when some decent amts of snow started to fall and lasted throughout most of February.
 Below are this years totals and last years up until January 16th.

 I just noticed how close the race was last year at this time,